jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 }</script>
 </figure>

 I expected a lossy codec to produce a lot of smoothing, but there's hardly any.
 There's a very slight bit above the glasses of the guy on the left, and on the ear of the guy on the right.
 If anything, AVIF has introduced some sharpening – see the left-hand side of the glasses.
-That kind of sharpening is usually produced by palette reduction, but here it's just how AVIF works.
+That kind of sharpening is usually produced by palette reduction, but here it's just how AVIF works thanks to the [directional transforms and filters](https://hacks.mozilla.org/2018/06/av1-next-generation-video-the-constrained-directional-enhancement-filter/).

 The PNG and WebP have sharp edges particularly around the green shirt due to the palette reduction, but it isn't really noticeable at normal size.

 Of course, the SVG looks super sharp due to vector scaling, but you can see where the tracing lost details around the hair and pocket.

-## At the same size
+## At equal sizes

-Again, just for fun (no, seriously, I find this fun), let's push the other codecs down to the size of the AVIF:
+Let's push the other codecs down to the size of the AVIF:

 <figure class="full-figure max-figure">
 <script type="component">{